 And guess what else it did?
 It made it doubly-hard to not do the thing I didn’t want to do.
 Drink!
 If I wasn’t already an alcoholic I was certainly going to become one by simple fact that I was drinking more, not less alcohol!

 I was already miserable with my current situation and I hadn’t even started the ‘recovery process.’
 The way I saw it is I had two options.
 Continue drinking miserably.
 Or admit I was an alcoholic, go to rehab, join AA, and then try every day for the rest of my life not to drink.
 Also miserable.

 The good news is there’s always a third way.
 It might take a little while to find it but there’s always a third or fourth or fifth way!
 And that third way through the science and compassion of the This Naked Mind approach to finding freedom from alcohol changed everything for me.
 It’s where I learned that my ‘problem’ was not with my drinking.
 My problem was with my thinking.
-I wasn’t addicted to alcohol, I was addicted to my thinking.
+I wasn’t addicted to drinking, I was addicted to my thinking.
 What we think, what we believe, what we say to ourselves about ourselves determine everything we feel do, act, desire and experience.
 It effects how we show up in this world.

 It’s no different than when I used to say that I am an anxious person.
 How did that statement make me feel?
 Not good and like there was something wrong with me.
 How did it make me show up in the world?
 As an anxious person who felt bad about herself.
 Or for example when I said to myself, I am a procrastinator.
 How did that make me feel?
 Weak and flawed.
 Do you think feeling weak and flawed as a procrastinator helped me to get things done or contributed to further procrastination?